jasonmce/bright-shiny-radio/roadmap.md

 Create a cool custom case including "on the air" text Add screen shots and pictures of my transmitter to the README

+## Improvements
+Switch fm_transmitter to use https://github.com/ChristopheJacquet/PiFmRds which includes RDS

 ## Thanks to
 https://convertio.co/